SploitGuy/insecure-cookie-flags/README.md

 # insecure-cookie-flags
-Tool for esting insecure cookie flags
+Tool for testing insecure cookie flags
 # Script description
 As HTTP is a stateless protocol, cookies provide a way to store persistent data on the client side.
 This allows a web server to